-The advantage of approaching any area of inquiry or any problem as a system is that it enables us to see the critical variables and constraints and their interaction with one another.
+The advantage of approaching any area of inquiry or any problem as a system is that it enables us to see the critical variables and constraints and their interaction with another.
 It forces scholars and practitioners in the field (of management) to be constantly aware that one single element, phenomenon or problem should not be treated without regard to its interacting consequences with other elements.

 Easton (1965) depicts political system essentially as a system for converting inputs into authoritative decisions.
-Easton further identifies five concepts under which his model can be explained.
-To arrive at authoritative decisions therefore, the system takes inputs from the environment in the form of demand and support.
+Easton further To arrive at authoritative decisions therefore, the system takes inputs from the environment in the form of demand and support.
 Demands are claims on how values are to be allocated.
 Support on the other hand, exist when the environment backs up the system or is favorably disposed to it.
 Output emerges from the system in the form of authoritative decisions.
 The environment reacts to these decisions or outputs through a process of feedback.
 Feedback is a process through which the system adapts itself to the environment by modifying its behavior and changing its interest structure.